PersonaUA/utopia-terminal/README.md

 # utopia-terminal
-Utopia P2P Ecosystem trading terminal.
-User-friendly desktop terminal for spot trading on the stock exchange crp.is
+Utopia P2P Ecosystem user-friendly desktop terminal for spot trading on the stock exchange crp.is

 **The advantages of this solution:**
 - An excellent basis for creating your own trading bot or terminal for the CRP.IS exchange.